 - You were seriously ill or in the hospital, which is why you could not repay the markers on time; or

-- The casinos gave you markers while you were drunk or high, so you were not in your right mind when taking the loan.
+- The casinos gave you markers after intoxicating you with drugs or alcohol, so you were not in your right mind when taking the loan.

 If you or someone you know is struggling with a gambling addiction, refer to the following: